jrg94/EECS338/README.md

 	shared memory spaces for every node.

 # Assignment-5
-How to Compile:
+HOW TO BUILD:
 	1. Navigate to src
 	2. Run 'make'

-How to Execute:
+HOW TO RUN:
 	1. Navigate to src
 	2. Run './as5'
 	3. If this fails, execute 'make clean' -> then run 'make'